-The soil is composed of different types of 5% organic matter, 45% minerals, 20-30% different gases and 20-30% water.
-Therefore, soil is known as a heterogeneous body.
+The soil is composed of different components: 5% organic matter, 45% minerals, 20-30% different gases and 20-30% water.
+Therefore, the soil is known as a heterogeneous body.
 Given below is the composition of soil in detail:

 - Completely decomposed organic matter

 - Undecomposed organic matter

 Minerals are an important element of the soil.
 These are solid components composed of atoms.
 These occur naturally and have a fixed chemical composition.
 Olivine and feldspar are the main minerals present in the soil.

 The air-filled pores of the soil contain the gaseous components.
 Nitrogen and oxygen present in the pores is generally the atmospheric air fixed by the microorganisms.
 However, the composition of carbon dioxide is higher due to the gas produced by microorganisms present in the soil.